jvm123/iolinker/README.md

     iolinker.beginSPI(); // Connect to SPI chip
     iolinker.targetAddress(1); // Address 1
     iolinker.setPinType(IOLinker::IOLINKER_PULLUP, 3); // P3 is our input
-    iolinker.registerInterrupt(9, my_callback); // INT is connected to Arduino pin 9
+    iolinker.registerInterrupt(9); // INT is connected to Arduino pin 9

     Serial.println("Now listening for pin interrupts on P3!");
 }